maniospas/Blombly/docs/basics/io.md

     </tr>
     <tr>
       <td>vfs://</td>
       <td>Accesses the path on a virtual file system.
-This is lost when the interpeter exits but persists throughout all compilation.</td>
+This is lost when the interpreter exits but persists throughout all compilation.</td>
     </tr>
     <tr>
       <td>Empty path</td>